 3. Christmas Advertising

 I’ve especially noticed this year that there are rarely any Christmas movies being shown on TV in Sydney.
 I have my good few I love but instead, the programming schedule sees movies like Lara Croft and Shawshank Redemption – I mean the list goes on.
 Also, ads stay pretty much the same with one or two Christmas one’s thrown in.
 I saw the Marks and Spencer ad for the UK this year (above) and couldn’t believe the production and how amazing it is.
-Another thing I’ve noticed is you don’t hear Christmas music anywhere – so nothing in the shops, radio… nothing at all!
+Another thing I’ve noticed is you don’t hear Christmas music anywhere – so nothing in the shops (unless you’re in Target or Kmart), radio… nothing at all!

 4. Christmas Lunch